Asia Cup 2022: India coach Rahul Dravid positive for Covid-19, to join team after testing negative

 Team India head coach Rahul Dravid has tested positive for Covid-19 in a routine test conducted ahead of the team’s departure to the United Arab Emirates for Asia Cup 2022, the Board of Control for Cricket in India confirmed on Tuesday.

-In a statement published by the BCCI, Dravid has been put under the supervision of the board’s medical team and has mild symptoms.
+In a statement published by the BCCI, Dravid is said to have mild symptoms.
 He will join the team once he returns with a negative Covid-19 report.

 The T20 tournament begins on Saturday, with India’s first match being a highly-anticipated clash against Pakistan on Sunday in Dubai.